simschla/fast-and-simple-minify/README.md

 </minify>
 ```

-This will minify all css and js files located in the folder `path/to/resources` to the folder `output/minifed`.
-The minifier is automatically selected based on the name of the files, that are minifed.
+This will minify all css and js files located in the folder `path/to/resources` to the folder `output/minified`.
+The minifier is automatically selected based on the name of the files, that are minified.

 #### Example 4: Minify a set of files and rename them in the process